Richard Rodgers (tight end): Philadelphia Eagles (second stint)

 On September 8, 2020, Rodgers signed back with the Eagles after an injury to Joshua Perkins.
 After stepping in for an injured Dallas Goedert, Rodgers became the starting tight end on Week 7 following an injury to Zach Ertz.
-In Week 11 against the Cleveland Browns, Rodgers caught two passes for 48 yards and his first touchdown since 2017.
-In Week 12 against the Seattle Seahawks, Rodgers caught a 33-yard Hail Mary pass from Carson Wentz in the last minute of the fourth quarter.
+During Week 11 against the Cleveland Browns, Rodgers caught two passes for 48 yards and his first touchdown since 2017.
+In the next game against the Seattle Seahawks, Rodgers caught a 33-yard Hail Mary pass from Carson Wentz in the last minute of the fourth quarter.

 On June 11, 2021, Rodgers re-signed with the Eagles for the 2021 season.
 He was waived on August 31.
-He re-signed with their practice squad on September 21, 2021, but was released a week later.
+Rodgers was re-signed to the practice squad on September 21, but was released a week later.

 Arizona Cardinals

-Rodgers was signed to the Arizona Cardinals practice squad on October 13, 2021, but was released three days later.
+Rodgers was signed to the Arizona Cardinals practice squad on October 13, 2021.
+He was released three days later.

 Philadelphia Eagles (third stint)

 Rodgers was signed to the Eagles' practice squad on October 20, 2021.
 He was signed to the active roster on January 15, 2022.
-He was placed on the active/physically unable to perform list on July 27, 2022.
-He was released on August 30, 2022.
+Rodgers was placed on the active/physically unable to perform list on July 27, 2022.
+He was released on August 30.

 Los Angeles Chargers

 Rodgers was signed by the Los Angeles Chargers to their practice squad on September 5, 2022.
 He was promoted to the active roster on September 28.
-He was placed on injured reserve on December 10.
+Rodgers was placed on injured reserve on December 10.